edubart/nelua-lang/docs/pages/libraries.md

 other types not listed here returns the underlying type name.

-This functions behaves as describe to be compatible with Lua APIs.
+This function behaves as describe to be compatible with Lua APIs.

 ## utf8